DKMahlangu/se-assignment-6-introduction-to-python-DKMahlangu/README.md

         print("The sum is:", result)  # Output: The sum is: 12

 #### Function Definition:
-**def add_numbers(a, b):**`def` is used to define a function, `add_numbers` is the name of the function. `(a, b)` are the parameters of the function.
+- **def add_numbers(a, b):**`def` is used to define a function, `add_numbers` is the name of the function. `(a, b)` are the parameters of the function.
-**""" ... """:** This is a docstring that describes what the function does.
+- **""" ... """:** This is a docstring that describes what the function does.
-**return a + b:** This statement returns the sum of a and b.
+- **return a + b:** This statement returns the sum of a and b.

 #### Function Call:

-result = add_numbers(5, 7):
-This line calls the add_numbers function with arguments 5 and 7.
-The function returns the sum, which is assigned to the variable result. print("The sum is:", result):
+- **result = add_numbers(5, 7):** This line calls the add_numbers function with arguments 5 and 7.
+The function returns the sum, which is assigned to the variable result.
-This line prints the result to the console.
+- **print("The sum is:", result):** This line prints the result to the console.

 ### 7. Lists and Dictionaries:
-   - Describe the differences between lists and dictionaries in Python.
-Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.
+#### Differences Between Lists and Dictionaries in Python
+####Lists
+- Ordered sequence of elements of any data type.
+- Elements indexed by their position in the list.
+- Defined using square brackets `[]`.
+- Access elements by index.
+- Supports operations like addition, deletion, insertion, concatenation.
+- Mutable, can be modified after creation.

+####Dictionaries
+- Unordered collection of key-value pairs.
+- Keys must be unique and immutable, can be of any data type.
+- Defined using `curly braces {}` with key-value pairs separated by a `colon :`.
+- Access elements by key.
+- Values can be of any data type.
+- Supports operations like adding, deleting, updating key-value pairs.
+- Mutable, can be modified after creation.

+#### Script Demonstrating Basic Operations on Lists and Dictionaries

+      # Create a list of numbers
+      my_list = [1, 2, 3, 4, 5]

+      # Create a dictionary with key-value pairs
+      my_dict = {'name': 'John', 'age': 30, 'city': 'New York'}

+      # Print the list
+      print("List:", my_list)

+      # Print the dictionary
+      print("Dictionary:", my_dict)

+      # Add an element to the list
+      my_list.append(6)

+      # Add a key-value pair to the dictionary
+      my_dict['state'] = 'California'

+      # Print the updated list
+      print("Updated List:", my_list)

+      # Print the updated dictionary
+      print("Updated Dictionary:", my_dict)

+      # Access an element from the list using index
+      print("First element in list:", my_list[0])

+      # Access a value from the dictionary using key
+      print("Name from dictionary:", my_dict['name'])

+      # Remove an element from the list by index
+      del my_list[2]

+      # Remove a key-value pair from the dictionary using key
+      del my_dict['city']

+      # Print the final list
+      print("Final List:", my_list)

+      # Print the final dictionary
+      print("Final Dictionary:", my_dict)

+  #### Output
+    List: [1, 2, 3, 4, 5]
+    Dictionary: {'name': 'John', 'age': 30, 'city': 'New York'}
+    Updated List: [1, 2, 3, 4, 5, 6]
+    Updated Dictionary: {'name': 'John', 'age': 30, 'city': 'New York', 'state': 'California'}
+    First element in list: 1
+    Name from dictionary: John
+    Final List: [1, 2, 4, 5, 6]
+    Final Dictionary: {'name': 'John', 'age': 30, 'state': 'California'}

 ### 8. Exception Handling:
    - What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.